 Research projects utilized both applied and basic research methods which focused on agricultural, human and rural economic development efforts.
 The analyses of the data sets were conducted by utilizing the appropriate statistical technique package(s).
 Analyses entailed both non-parametric and inferential statistical analysis such as logic modeling and regressions.
 The findings from the research projects were published in final bulletins.
+One pagers were designed and developed for easy reading for legislators and stakeholders.
 In many instances, brochures were produced and utilized by Extension personnel for distribution to their clientele in areas where there was a need to assist with program development.
 Some publications and/or manuscripts were submitted to peer reviewed journals.

 Several methods are utilized in order to make appropriate decisions relative to comparative data and information such as the use of secondary data (e.g., Census data to identify tracts of potential clientele to be served by the Extension agents and Geographic Information System (GIS) to illustrate where the small farm tracts are located.)
-The management of accumulated organizational knowledge that was collected was secured by the divisionos Information Technology component.
+The management of accumulated organizational knowledge was collected and secured by the division's Information Technology component.
 The data was stored on a dedicated server with tape back-up which was password protected.
-It was distributed and/or transferred through the Assistant Administrator for Extension and then to the sectional leaders (county supervisors), who in turn shared the information with agents.
+It was distributed and/or transferred through the Assistant Administrators for Research and Extension.

 Organizational Structure: The overall governing body of the organization is the South Carolina State University (SCSU) Board of Trustees and the University President.
 There is a vice president for research and economic development which heads the division.
-The Cooperative State Research, Education and Extension Service (CSREES) and USDA govern the 1890 Program executive director/ administrator.
-The executive director/administrator directly supervises administrative coordinator II, administrative assistant, director of accountability and plan of work, assistant administrator of fiscal affairs, and associate administrator for research and extension.
-The assistant administrator of fiscal affairs supervisors an administrative assistant and a fiscal analyst III.
-The associate administrator for research and extension supervises the administrative assistants, assistant administrator for research and technology support and assistant administrator for community education and public service activities (PSA).
-The assistant administrator for research and technology supervises an administrative assistant, data management, Geographic Information System (GIS) Laboratory, network administration and PC support and Evans-Allen Research The assistant administrator for community education and PSA supervises an administrative assistant, county extension offices, 4-H and Youth Development, Agriculture Services, Community Education, Family Life, Adult Leadership and Community Development and Northeastern Corridor of Orangeburg Community Development Corporation (NCOCDC).
-The director of accountability and plan of work supervises the director of public relations and communications and an administrative assistant.
+The National Institute of Food Administration (NIFA) and USDA govern the 1890 Program executive director/administrator. executive director/administrator directly supervises an administrative coordinator II, administrative assistant, director of accountability and plan of work, assistant administrator of fiscal affairs, the director of public relations and communication, extension administrator and research administrator.
+The extension administrator supervises the overall unit of the Extension Program which includes administrative assistants, senior extension directors, agents, extension P-14's, P-13's and P-13S's.
+The research administrator manages the overall unit of the Research Program.
+The individual supervises administrative assistants, data management staff, Geographic Information System (GIS) Laboratory, technological support, grant writer, editor, center directors and Evans-Allen Research Scientists.
+The director of accountability and plan of work supervises an administrative assistant.